Delay-Multiply-And-Sum Beamforming for Real-Time In-Air Acoustic Imaging: Methods

 Even with the proposed efficient implementation, the entire signal processing is computationally demanding, especially for real-time processing on embedded or edge-computing devices.
 To achieve high performance, we have implemented the necessary beamforming operations on GPU hardware.
 We implemented a kernel function that achieves parallelism by launching a separate thread for each output pixel (i.e., for each $(t,\psi)$).
 The efficient $\mathrm{O}(N)$ DMAS formulation is critical, as it allows each thread to compute its output by iterating only once over the $N$ microphones.
-Our implementation is written in NVIDIA's CUDA framework, and the source code for this can be shared upon request.
+Our accelerated implementation is written in NVIDIA's CUDA framework, and the source code can be found on our GitHub page: \textit{https://github.com/Cosys-Lab/Acoustic-Imaging-Toolbox}. .
+This repository is structured as a Matlab Toolbox containing the proposed DMAS-CF methods implemented in native Matlab code, CPU-accelerated C, and GPU-accelerated CUDA.